campworkcoeman/campworkcoeman.org/about/news/_posts/2014-03-16-trail-crew.md

 title: Trail Crew a Success
 ---

 The trail crew held this weekend was a success.
-Despite the snow cover hinding what could be done, crews using axes and two-man crosscut saws cleared the vast majority of trees that had fallen on the trails over the past few years, and others posted signs delineating Workcoeman's western and northern property
+Despite the snow cover hindering what could be done, crews using axes and two-man crosscut saws cleared the vast majority of trees that had fallen on the trails over the past few years, and others posted signs delineating Workcoeman's western and northern property